slu-soc5650/course-website/content/index.md

 ## Core Documents
 Both the [**Syllabus**](https://github.com/slu-soc5650/Core-Documents/blob/master/CoreDocs/syllabus.pdf) and the [**Reading List**](https://github.com/slu-soc5650/Core-Documents/blob/master/CoreDocs/reading-list.pdf) can be viewed online or downloaded via the `Download` button on this site's main menu.

-{{< warning title="Syllabus Changes for Spring 2018" >}}
-The syllabus and reading list for the course will be undergoing revision for Spring 2018.
-Several major aspects of the course will be changed, including the replacement of Stata content from prior semesters with R.
-{{< /warning >}}

 ## Acknowledgements
 Like many things in academia, the "final" product here is the result of others' hard work as well as my own.
 I owe gratitude and thanks to [Hadley Wickham](http://hadley.nz), whose data science tools are featured as part of this course.
 I also draw significant inspiration from [Jenny Bryan](https://www.stat.ubc.ca/~jenny/), whose [Stat 545 course](http://stat545.com) has served as a significant resource and a model for my own teaching.

 This website itself is the product of [Yihui Xie's](https://yihui.name) work on the [blogdown](https://bookdown.org/yihui/blogdown/) package for `R` as well as [Digitalcraftsman's](https://github.com/digitalcraftsman) port of [Martin Donath's](https://github.com/squidfunk) [Material theme](https://github.com/squidfunk/mkdocs-material).